Aaron-Bopp/TIM/40_Evergreens/Consciousness is the fundamental unit of existence.md

 ---

 #### [[Consciousness is the fundamental unit of existence]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`
-"Sometimes it's easiest to take the chances that have the highest likelihood of failure" - [[DrK]] [Ludwig and Dr. K's Journey of Death and Consciousness - YouTube](https://youtu.be/CHzOedHm_kM?t=543)

 The [[Yogis]] believed that [[conscious]] was outside of the mind because we are able to observer our own thoughts.
 We can only observe things outside of ourselves - [Ludwig and Dr. K's Journey of Death and Consciousness - YouTube](https://youtu.be/CHzOedHm_kM?t=3214)